titoBouzout/solid-tooltip/readme.md

 ## Custom Tooltip

-Customizing the tooltip is as simple as writting a wrapper.
+Customizing the tooltip is as simple as writing a wrapper.
 Lets say you want a tooltip that displays multiple lines.

 ```jsx
 //fancy-tooltip.js